The American Pipe Dream & Why Obama Will Fail

 ![]() The danger of this is the difficulty of a cure.
 Policy makers can generally choke off inflation by raising interest rates, dampening economic activity and reducing demand for goods.
 But as Japan discovered, an economy may remain ensnared by deflation for many years, even when interest rates are dropped to zero: falling prices make companies reluctant to invest even when credit is free.

 Through much of the 1990s, prices for property and many goods kept falling in Japan.
 As layoffs increased and purchasing power declined, prices fell lower still, in a downward spiral of diminishing fortunes.
-Some fear the American economy could be sinking toward a similar fate, if a recession is deep and prolonged, as consumers lose spending power just as much of Europe, Asia and Latin America succumb to a slowdown.
-American policy makers have tools to avert the sort of deflationary black hole that captured Japan.
-Deflation fears last broke out in the United States in 2003, but the Federal Reserve defeated the menace with low interest rates that kept the economy growing.
-This time, the Fed is again being aggressive, dropping its target rate to 1 percent this week.
-And the government’s various bailout plans have also pumped money into the economy.
-If you print enough money, you create inflation.
+Some fear the American economy could be sinking toward a similar fate, if a recession is deep and prolonged, as consumers lose spending power just as much of Europe, Asia and Latin America succumb to a slowdown. ![]() If you print enough money, you create inflation.

 Businesses are going to fail.
 People are going to be out of work.
 But if during that time government lightens its tax and regulatory burden on the country, the rocky economic times will be a lot more short-lived than they could be.